kc8/vim/vim_keyboard_shorts.md

 ### Yanking or Copying
 - yy: yank or make a copy of the line
+- -y$: yank everything from current cursor to end of line

 ### Manipulate the line
 - p: place the line 1 line below current cursor position